 Online Summer Academy 2022: Evening Program

 The evening program is an essential component of the Online Summer Academy.
-It is comprised of five intriguing panels and lectures that are of interest to all participants and the public.
-We will be joined by speakers who are experts on and passionate about the questions at hand.
-They will share their views with us and discuss their insights with the Summer Academy's participants.
-After the Summer Academy, the lectures and panel discussions will be made publicly available so that participants from all time zones can benefit from them.
+In this year's edition, it consisted of six intriguing panels and lectures that are of interest to all participants and the public.
+We were joined by speakers who are experts on and passionate about the questions at hand.
+They shared their views with us and discussed their insights with the Summer Academy's participants.
+After the Summer Academy, the lectures and panel discussions are made publicly available on the Plurale Ökonomik YouTube channel so that participants from all time zones as well as the interested public can benefit from them.

 Economics from the Perspective of the Global South